What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 A spool gun is a device you connect to a MIG welder.
 The spool gun takes power and shielding gas from the welder, but has its own wire-feeding device that accepts small 4″ (10 cm) spools.

 A spool gun solves the problematic wire-feeding nature of soft aluminum wires.
 These wires are easy to deform and stuck in the rollers and the long liner of a typical MIG torch.
-If that happens, the feeding mechanism will continue to feed wire, resulting in birdnesting (entangled wire).
+If that happens, the feeding mechanism will continue to feed wire, resulting in birdnesting.

-The spool gun uses small properly designed rollers and the wire travels only a short distance.
-This eliminates the birdnesting issues.
+The spool gun uses small rollers and the wire travels only a short distance.
+This eliminates the wire issues.

 To use a spool gun, you must switch a button on the panel or inside the MIG machine.
 Or, if your machine has an LCD screen, select the proper option.
 This will stop the welder’s feeding mechanism.